Radon Mats Frequently Asked Questions

 Exhaust under eve or near window

 Radon fans should exhaust above the eve of the roof, straight up in the air (or at a 45 degree angle as of 2019), and be at least ten feet away–or two feet above–doors or windows.
 Oftentimes you will see exhausts under eves or near windows.
 The moist soil air will rot your soffits (an expensive mistake) and allow the radon to re-enter through the windows.
+The awful system below would be shooting radon into the basement window if the fan hadn’t already died five years too soon after being filled with condensation.

 Schedule 20 pipe